Makster04/Phase_3_Project/MiddleClass.md

 ## **1. Problem Definition**

+Business Problem:
+"Your company sees that many tech professionals are moving to cities with growing tech scenes, but the challenge is that these cities vary widely in terms of being financially comfortable.
+Your company wants to help new tech professionals make informed decisions about where to move for the best career opportunities in the tech industry while also considering whether the city is financially comfortable for them.
+However, they are unsure how to identify which cities offer the best combination of both tech growth and financial comfort."

+Examples of Issues:
+- New York City may be a large tech hub, but people havent been conftorable living financially there.
+- Seattle may be a tech hub city, but its only been useful for people who already have high and senior level expirience in tech

 This project aims to help **new tech professionals** find cities that offer **strong career opportunities** in the tech sector while also being **financially sustainable**.

 Instead of treating this as a **single categorical classification**, we will **split the target into two separate but related binary classifications**: